Letter from a Thief

-"Letter from a Thief" is the second single from Chevelle's album, Sci-Fi Crimes.
+"Letter from a Thief" is a song by American rock band Chevelle.
+The song serves the second single from the band's album, Sci-Fi Crimes.
 It was released on December 7, 2009.
-Chevelle originally debuted this track on April 9, 2009 at a concert in Atlanta.
+Chevelle originally debuted this track on April 9, 2009, at a concert in Atlanta.
 Frontman Pete Loeffler said the song is about a personal experience for the band when their gear was stolen in Dallas, and his prized red PRS guitar seen in the video for "Send the Pain Below" was stolen, along with the rest of the band's gear, and returned by a man in California who returned the guitar to PRS after learning it was Loeffler's.

 Critical reception

 Loudwire ranked it the eighth greatest Chevelle song.

 Music video

 Mobile videos of the band recording "Letter from a Thief" were posted on the band's website on November 30, 2009.

 On December 18, 2009, the music video premiered.
+It shows the band members performing the song in an otherwise empty room.